A Weekend in the Wild | 48 Hours Camping in Whistler

 Where to Car Camp in Whistler

-- Nairn Falls Provincial Park
+Nairn Falls Provincial Park

-Camping here certainly doesn’t feel like your true Canadian wilderness experience – amenities include full washrooms with heated floors, Wi-Fi, laundry service and an on-site cafe, but its location, close to the stunning Green Lake, is actually surprisingly tranquil.
-This is also the only place where you can legally camp within the municipality of Whistler.
+Camping here certainly doesn’t feel like your authentic Canadian wilderness experience.
+The on-site amenities include full washrooms with heated floors, Wi-Fi, laundry service, and an on-site cafe.
+The location is the best part, as it is close to the stunning Green Lake and surprisingly tranquil.

 Where to Pitch a Tent in Whistler